CDFI Key Priorities

 CDFIs Lend Where it Counts

-Economic opportunity is one cornerstone of a free and just nation.
-It often starts with access to capital through loans.
+Economic opportunity often starts with access to capital through loans.
 These loans then support anchors of the vibrant communities where we all want to live: jobs, affordable housing and health centers, libraries and schools, and other essentials.

-Yet, millions of bright, talented, hardworking Americans can’t access fair capital because of racial, social, economic, or geographic discrimination or because they don’t have experience or assets to leverage.
-The COVID-19 pandemic, a growing wealth gap, and persistent poverty have deepened these capital challenges, particularly for Black, Latino, Native, and rural communities.
+Yet, millions of bright, talented, hardworking Americans can’t access fair capital because of background, geography, or income levels or because they don’t have experience or assets to leverage.
+The COVID-19 pandemic, a growing wealth gap, and persistent poverty have deepened these capital challenges across rural, urban, and Native communities.

 These challenges are the key priorities of CDFIs.
 We lend where it counts to help people start businesses, buy homes, and build wealth.
-Our investments in people and places help communities thrive.
+Our investments in people and places create jobs, build homes, and help communities thrive.

 Affordable Housing